Arithmetic Moduli and Lifting of Enriques Surfaces: Generalities on Enriques Surfaces

-In particular, if $p\neq2$ or if $X$ is a singular Enriques surface then $G\iso\ZZ/2\ZZ$, the morphism $\pi$ is an \'etale Galois cover and $\widetilde{X}$ is a K3 surface.
-In the remaining cases, $\pi$ is purely inseparable and $\widetilde{X}$ is never smooth, possibly even non-normal.
+In particular, if $p\neq2$ or if $X$ is a singular Enriques surface, then $G\iso\ZZ/2\ZZ$, the morphism $\pi$ is an \'etale Galois cover of degree $2$ and $\widetilde{X}$ is a K3 surface.
+In the remaining cases, that is, $X$ is classical with $p=2$ or supersingular, $\pi$ is purely inseparable and $\widetilde{X}$ is never smooth, possibly even non-normal.
 In any case, $\widetilde{X}$ is an integral Gorenstein surface with invariants

-i.e., ''K3-like``.
+that is, ``K3-like''.
 Having only an integral Gorenstein surface rather than a smooth K3 surface as double cover, is one of the main reasons why Enriques surfaces in characteristic $2$ are so difficult to come by.